deeplearning-oop/2425-m1geniomhe-group-1/tests/readme.md

     - `ndim`: the number of dimensions of the tensor (int)
     - `requires_grad`: whether to calculate the gradient of the tensor (bool), default is False like in pytorch
     - `is_leaf`: whether the tensor is a leaf in the computation graph (bool), default is True like in pytorch
+    - `grad`: the gradient of the tensor, default is None like in pytorch
+    - `grad_fn`: the function that calculated the gradient of the tensor (function), default is None like in pytorch
 * Methods:
     * **Dunders**:
         - [x] `__init__`: instanciates the object of type Tensor